Pukujan/medical--records-organizer-gemini/README.md

 A lightweight AI-powered medical record organizer built using **Next.js 14 (App Router)**, **Google Gemini**, and **Firebase Firestore**.

-### Warning all the data input here are public, DO NOT INPUT REAL MEDICAL DATA, YOU HAVE BEEN WARNED!

 Users can paste unformatted medical text — or now **generate messy sample data automatically** — and the system will: